-Seattle hotelier Gordon Sondland agrees to appear at impeachment inquiry under subpoena
+Gordon Sondland agrees to appear at impeachment inquiry under subpoena

 Sondland was one of a handful of U.S. diplomats who facilitated Trump’s interactions with Ukrainian leaders, according to a trove of text messages that former U.S. special envoy Kurt Volker provided to House investigators last week.

-On Friday, Marie Yovanovitch, the former U.S. ambassador to Ukraine who was recalled from her post in May, was at the Capitol for a scheduled closed-door deposition in front of three House committees involved in the impeachment inquiry.
+On Friday, Marie Yovanovitch, the former U.S. ambassador to Ukraine who was recalled from her post in May, testified in a closed-door hearing in front of three House committees involved in the impeachment inquiry.
+In opening remarks, she said her departure came as a direct result of pressure that Trump placed on the State Department to remove her.

-She did not answer questions from reporters as she entered the building.
-Up until the time of her arrival, there was uncertainty about whether the White House or State Department would try to block her testimony.
+Yovanovitch told lawmakers that she was forced to leave Kiev on “the next plane” in the spring and subsequently removed from her post.
+She said a State Department official told her that she had done nothing wrong, but that the State Department had been under significant pressure to remove her since the summer of 2018.

-Meanwhile, Trump on Friday prepared to stage his second campaign rally outside of Washington since the impeachment inquiry began.
-He is scheduled to leave the White House shortly after 4 p.m. and head to Lake Charles, Louisiana.
+In explaining her departure, she acknowledged months of criticisms by Trump’s personal lawyer, Rudy Giuliani, who had accused her of privately badmouthing the president and seeking to protect the interests of Biden and his son who served on the board of a Ukrainian energy company.
+Yovanovitch denied those allegations.

 During a rally Thursday night in Minneapolis, Trump leveled some of his most personal attacks yet against Biden and his family, highlighting unsubstantiated claims about his potential 2020 rival’s son and using profanity to describe Biden’s tenure as vice president.